walterfreeman/ast101/staff-manual.md

 ### Communication

-I anticipate using Discord as a primary means of communication both within the staff and with the students, although we may switch to using
+We will use Slack for internal communications using a private channel on the SU Physics team.
+Please ping Walter for an invite if you don't have one already.
-Slack if many people request this.
-Please get the Discord (or Slack) app for your phones; it is the best way for us to communicate quickly and can be a lot more efficient than either email or GroupMe threads.
+Please get the Slack client for your phones and computers; it is the best way for us to communicate quickly and can be a lot more efficient than either email or GroupMe threads.

+We will use Discord as a means of communication with the students, though it is not required that either they or we use it.
 You may join the Discord server at <https://discord.gg/M52DajmqMV>.
 Ping Walter once you're there for the coach/TA role.

 ### Your Roles